mdn/content/files/en-us/web/api/window/index.md

 ## Events

 Listen to these events using [`addEventListener()`](/en-US/docs/Web/API/EventTarget/addEventListener) or by assigning an event listener to the `oneventname` property of this interface.
+In addition to the events listed below, many events can bubble from the {{domxref("Document")}} contained in the window object.

 - {{domxref("Window.devicemotion_event", "devicemotion")}}
   - : Fired at a regular interval, indicating the amount of physical force of acceleration the device is receiving and the rate of rotation, if available.